-As prescribed by Governmental Accounting Standards Board (GASB) Statement No. 54, governmental funds report fund balance in classifications based primarily on the extent to which the entity is bound to honor constraints on the specific purposes for which amounts in the fund can be spent.
-As of June 30, 2019 and 2018, the fund balance for the TDA Fund of the City is Restricted.
+As prescribed by Governmental Accounting Standards Board (GASB) Statement No. 54, governmental funds report fund balance in classifications based primarily on the extent to which the City is bound to honor constraints on the specific purposes for which amounts in the fund can be spent.
+As of June 30, 2020, the fund balance for the TDA Fund of the City is Restricted.
+As of June 30, 2019, the fund balance for the TDA Fund of the City was unassigned.